 Major Business Facility Job Tax Credit

-Companies locating or expanding in Virginia can receive a corporate income tax credit for each new full-time job created beyond 50 jobs - or 25 jobs for companies locating in an Enterprise Zone or economically distressed area.
+Companies locating or expanding in Virginia are eligible to receive a $1,000 income tax credit for each new full-time job created beyond 50 jobs — or 25 jobs for companies locating in an Enterprise Zone or economically distressed area.
 Jobs that do not qualify include seasonal or building-related and security positions.

 Green Job Creation Tax Credit